-- Child related data such as assessments, demographics, health information, medical records, Plan of Service, and other service-related information as required. - Critical/Serious incident information that should include follow ups and actions taken resulting from the incident. - Resource Home information including address, contact information, household members and demographics, preferences on child characteristics for placement, and placement capacity. - Daily bed vacancies. - Additional data points pertinent to Network Provider performance (PMET), outcome metrics, and/or quality of care as deemed necessary by 4Kids. - All appropriate records relating to the services required by services agreement, the SSCC contract, or applicable law, rule, or regulation.
+- Child related data such as assessments, demographics, health information, medical records, Plan of Service, and other service-related information as required. - Critical/Serious incident information that should include follow ups and actions taken resulting from the incident. - Resource Home information including address, contact information, household members and demographics, preferences on child characteristics for placement, and placement capacity. - Daily bed vacancies. - Additional data points pertinent to Network Provider performance, outcome metrics, foster care litigation, and/or quality of care as deemed necessary by 4Kids. - All appropriate records relating to the services required by services agreement, the SSCC contract, or applicable law, rule, or regulation.

-A detailed list of the data sets required for submission by Network Providers can be found at the website 4Kids4Families.org.
+A detailed list of the data sets required for submission by Network Providers can be found on the 4Kids4Families website.